At a glance — 2026 ancestry citizenship

 3. Ireland — The Grandparent Rule

 Ireland offers one of the most straightforward citizenship-by-descent processes in Europe, and it benefits from a massive diaspora: roughly 33 million Americans claim Irish ancestry.
+See how Ireland compares to the UK in our UK vs Ireland comparison.
 The rules are tiered by generation, and clarity is their greatest strength.

 Key Requirements